primer/css/pages/css/components/select-menu.md

 <div class="d-none d-sm-block" style="height: 250px"> <!-- min height for > sm --> </div>
 ```

-## List item types
+## List items

-The `.SelectMenu-item` can contain different kind of content.
-Use utility classes like `mr-2`, `d-flex` or `float-right` in case you need to position certain elements.
+The list of items is arguably the most important subcomponent within the menu.
+Build them out of anchors, buttons, or just about any [interactive content](http://w3c.github.io/html/dom.html#interactive-content).
+List items are also customizable with options for avatars, additional icons, and multiple lines of text.
+Use utility classes like `mr-2`, `d-flex` or `float-right` in case more custom styling is needed.

 ```html
 <details class="details-reset details-overlay" open>